 As part of the Rs5.18bn ($115m) contract awarded to Larsen & Toubro (L&T) they constructed the runway, taxiway and aprons (137,000m²) capable of accommodating code F aircraft (including the A380 jet).
 The company also installed the airfield lighting (CAT 1) and aviation hydrant systems and constructed the fire rescue station, airport roadways and cargo terminal.

-China State Construction Engineering (Hong Kong), as well as constructing the 103,300m² (1,133,000ft²) Passenger Terminal Building (PTB), installed the airport's baggage handling and examination system (in-line X-ray).
+China State Construction Engineering (Hong Kong), as well as constructing the 103,300m² Passenger Terminal Building (PTB), installed the airport’s baggage handling and examination system (in-line X-ray).
 They also provided the IT, electrical and mechanical systems for the new terminal under the Rs6.88bn ($153m) contract.

-RIL has set up an 'open access model' fuel farm consisting of three huge storage tanks with an initial capacity of 13,500Kl of Aviation Turbine Fuel (ATF) and hydrant in the new airport premises for supply of fuel to the aircrafts.
-The RIL, in turn, operates and maintains the farm, as well as provide 'into-aircraft' services.
+RIL has set up an ‘open access model’ fuel farm consisting of three huge storage tanks with an initial capacity of 13,500Kl of Aviation Turbine Fuel (ATF) and hydrant in the new airport premises for the supply of fuel to the aircraft.
+The RIL, in turn, operates and maintains the farm, as well as provide ‘into-aircraft’ services.

-The open access model means any oil company can supply fuel to airlines as per their agreements.
+The open-access model means any oil company can supply fuel to airlines as per their agreements.
 This model is the first of its kind in India and has successfully been deployed in major international airports such as Hong Kong.
 It has been developed in consultation with internationally reputed companies: Red Mallee, an Australia-based consultant, and Hong Kong Airport Services, Hong Kong.

 The storage tanks are connected to the apron through underground pipelines forming the hydrant system.
 They cater to the fuel needs of all airlines.
-Anyone who is authorised by the Government of India and has a valid contract with the airline companies, will be allowed to supply fuel through these pipelines.
+Anyone who is authorised by the Government of India and has a valid contract with the airline companies will be allowed to supply fuel through these pipelines.